tapirintheshell/youlikehitsbot-upgrade/README.md

 - **Version: 0.5.1t**

-This project is a modified version of the original [YouLikeHits Bot](https://github.com/gekkedev/youlikehitsbot) by **gekkedev**.
+This project is a modified version of the original <a href="https://github.com/gekkedev/youlikehitsbot" target="_blank">YouLikeHits Bot</a> by **gekkedev**.
 It has been tailored exclusively for handling YouTube videos in the YouLikeHits workflow.

 ## Features